 Google’s not the only one who can make money out of its advertising services – so can you, as do a lot of other business owners who greatly profit from Google Ads.
 With these tools, you can effectively target the users with an intent to buy and direct them to your products and services, where they can make a purchase directly from you.
 After all, it’s not for nothing that Google earned its place at the top of digital marketing tools.

 Even if they don’t click on the ad, don’t just assume they won’t have any effect.
 These ads can do a lot regarding brand recognition, as users can see your link or the name of your business in multiple Google products they access.
-Even if they don’t visit your website directly from the ad, they can still recognize your name if they see it later on, and then check out what you’re offering.
+Even if they don’t visit your website directly from the ad, they can still recognise your name if they see it later on, and then check out what you’re offering.

 If they click on the ad but leave without converting, you can use the data collected to target them with insightful messages.